 But “Sin City” is not the only one backed by billionaires.
 Dallas, Texas is also a billionaire paradise, and there is fierce competition.
 Dallas questions the image of Las Vegas, and they promote their own network of billionaire donors.

-Former Nevada Governor Bob List, hosted at Adelson’s Venetian resort casino over the weekend, said “Sheldon wants it.
+Former Nevada Governor Bob List, hosted at Adelson’s Venetian resort over the weekend, said “Sheldon wants it.
 It’s a business proposition.
 A city wanting this convention is going to need real money behind it.”

 List has a vested interest in Las Vegas winning, because he is a senior advisor to their bid.